triton-inference-server/tutorials/Quick_Deploy/HuggingFaceTransformers/README.md

 # Deploying Hugging Face Transformer Models in Triton

 The following tutorial demonstrates how to deploy an arbitrary hugging face transformer model on the Triton Inference Server using Triton's [Python backend](https://github.com/triton-inference-server/python_backend).
-For the purposes of this example, two transformer models will be deployed:
+For the purposes of this example, the following transformer models will be deployed:
 - [tiiuae/falcon-7b](https://huggingface.co/tiiuae/falcon-7b)
 - [adept/persimmon-8b-base](https://huggingface.co/adept/persimmon-8b-base)
 - [meta-llama/Llama-2-7b-hf](https://huggingface.co/meta-llama/Llama-2-7b)